-Human Physiology will present the current biological, chemical and physical concepts underlying the normal function of organ systems.
-The objectives will be attained though the use of lectures, clinical correlations and group discussions.
-The topics to be presented during the lectures will include the physiology of muscle tissues and that pertaining to the process of hemostasis and the cardiovascular, respiratory, renal, gastrointestinal, endocrine and reproductive systems.
+This course will present the current biological, chemical, and physical concepts underlying the normal function of organ systems.
+The topics to be presented during the lectures will include the physiology of muscle tissues and that pertaining to the process of hemostasis and the cardiovascular, respiratory, renal, gastrointestinal, endocrine, and reproductive systems.
 A short review of basic concepts of cellular physiology and the foundations of acid/base disorders will also be discussed.

-The course will also include small group discussion sessions in which a stronger student faculty interaction will be established.
-These activities are designed to help the students understand the material presented in the course, clarify doubts, increase their interest for further knowledge and help them integrate the concepts and principles of physiology to other basic sciences.
+The educational activities will include the use of lectures, small group discussion sessions, clinical correlations, and group discussions.
+The course will also include small group discussion sessions in which a stronger student-faculty interaction will be established.